bongekampofu/CoffeBrew/README.md

-This project has all the code in the main.app file
+This application has all the code in the main.app file